Back to Speaker Bureau Home Page

 Leading Trainer for ACEA | Senior Executive

-Patrick S. Woods is an international lecturer and highly experienced senior executive who specializes in education and training in executive leadership, project management and procurement/supply chain.
+Patrick S. Woods is an international trainer and highly experienced senior executive who specializes in procurement, supply chain management and executive leadership training.

-Patrick has had the phenomenal opportunity to work with over 300 companies in the U.S., Asia, Netherlands, Middle East, Africa, India and Central America.
-Now, in association with Missouri State University (MSU), he is conducting professional development trainings for key corporations, including “Negotiations in the 21st Century.”
+Patrick has had the phenomenal opportunity to work with over 300 companies in the U.S., Asia, the Netherlands, the Middle East, Africa, India and Central America.
+Now, in collaboration with Missouri State University (MSU), he is conducting professional development training for key corporations, including “Negotiations in the 21st Century.”

 • Going Green: The EA’s Role in Sustainability